kornha/parliament/README.md

 ![In Progress](https://img.shields.io/badge/status-pre%20release-blue)

-**Parliament** is an open-source news project that organizes news into `Confidence`, `Bias`, and `Importance` to tell maximally truthful news in a clear and measurable way.
+**Parliament** is an open-source news project that organizes news into `Confidence`, `Bias`, and `Newsworthiness` to tell maximally truthful news in a clear and measurable way.

 *This project is in pre-release, and as such, is a preview.
 Many features are in development.*